collimator-ai/examples/README.md

 # examples
-Sample models and jupyter notebook
+Sample models, jupyter notebooks, and Python scripts for the modelling and simulation of dynamic systems